-On Sunday, June 5, 2022, cancer survivors and their supporters gathered in communities around the world to celebrate the 35th annual National Cancer Survivors Day® and to raise awareness of the ongoing challenges of cancer survivorship.
+On Sunday, June 4, 2023, people affected by cancer gathered in local communities across the globe to commemorate the 36th annual National Cancer Survivors Day® Celebration of Life and to raise awareness of the ongoing challenges of cancer survivorship.

-In the U.S. today, there are more than 17 million people living with and beyond cancer – and nearly 44 million people worldwide who have been diagnosed with cancer in the last 5 years.
-Last month, as part of the 35th annual National Cancer Survivors Day®, cancer survivors and supporters in hundreds of communities across the globe came together to acknowledge these cancer survivors, to raise awareness of the ongoing challenges cancer survivors face because of their disease, and to celebrate life.
+In the U.S. today, there are more than 18.1 million people living with and beyond cancer – and nearly 44 million people worldwide who have been diagnosed with cancer within the past 5 years.
+On June 4, as part of the 36th annual National Cancer Survivors Day®, countless people in hundreds of communities around the world came together to acknowledge these cancer survivors, to raise awareness of the ongoing challenges cancer survivors face because of their disease, and to celebrate life.

-According to the nonprofit National Cancer Survivors Day Foundation, administrator for the annual celebration, “A ‘survivor’ is anyone living with a history of cancer – from the moment of diagnosis through the remainder of life.”
+According to the nonprofit National Cancer Survivors Day Foundation, administrator for the annual Celebration of Life, “A ‘survivor’ is anyone living with a history of cancer – from the moment of diagnosis through the remainder of life.”
 The Foundation’s primary mission is to bring awareness to the issues of cancer survivorship in order to improve quality of life for cancer survivors.

 From its small beginnings in the United States as a grassroots cancer survivorship movement in 1987, National Cancer Survivors Day® is now one of the largest cancer survivor events in the world, held annually on the first Sunday in June.

-This year, on June 5, official NCSD events were held in 18 countries across 5 continents.
-In addition to the celebrations held across 45 U.S. states, international Survivors Day events took place in Bahrain, Canada, Guyana, India, Kenya, the Netherlands, Nigeria, South Africa, Tanzania, Thailand, Ukraine, the United Kingdom, and Zimbabwe, among other nations.
+This year, official NCSD events were held in 16 countries across 5 continents.
+In addition to the celebrations held throughout 45 U.S. states, international Survivors Day events took place in the Bahamas, Canada, Guyana, India, Kenya, the Netherlands, Malawi, Rwanda, South Africa, St. Lucia, Tanzania, Thailand, Ukraine, the United Kingdom, and Zambia, among other nations.

-From parades and carnivals to health fairs and cancer awareness runs, each community celebrated in its own unique way.
+From discos and luaus to cancer awareness runs, survivor parades, and even baseball games, each community celebrated in its own unique way.
 Collectively, these National Cancer Survivors Day® celebrations gave cancer survivors an opportunity to share their stories, connect with other survivors, celebrate personal milestones, and recognize those who have supported them.